junit-team/junit.contrib/README.md

 * The factors should be prime
 * The factors should multiply together to give the original integer
-* No two factorizations of two distinct integer are identical
+* No two factorizations of two distinct integers are identical

-Whenever we want to express characteristics of a test subject that hold for entire classes of inputs, and we can express the characteristics in terms of inputs and outputs, we can codify these desired characteristics in _theories_.
+Whenever we want to express characteristics of a test subject that hold for entire categories of inputs, and we can express the characteristics in terms of inputs and outputs, we can codify these desired characteristics in _theories_.
 Here are the characteristics of `PrimeFactors.of()` expressed as theories: